 This occurs when the plenum temperature inside has reached a set overheat limit by the computer.
+You can activate the emergency cool mode by pressing the start switch.
+The fan and only the fan will run until the plenum temperature falls below its set hi-limit.
 Example: Burner #1 Plenum Overheat (Thermistor) on up to Burner #6 Plenum Overheat (Thermistor) depending on the size of the dryer.
 Thermistor bolt sensor is located at the end of the conduit inside the plenum just inside the plenum door.